A Model for Pharmacy-Based Virtual Clinics to Improve Access to Care in Rural Southwest Virginia

 The Project

-The Appalachian College of Pharmacy (ACP) is establishing two virtual telehealth access points within grocery store pharmacies to improve chronic disease management for patients with diabetes.
-This project aims to enhance access to care by utilizing conveniently located virtual clinics, where medical providers, pharmacists, and pharmacy staff work together to coordinate diabetes treatment and management.
-These telehealth clinics will be housed in the Food City Pharmacies in Vansant and Big Stone Gap, leveraging technology to provide remote chronic care services.
+The Appalachian College of Pharmacy (ACP) established two virtual telehealth access points within grocery store pharmacies to improve chronic disease management for patients with diabetes.
+This project aimed to enhance access to care by utilizing conveniently located virtual clinics, where medical providers, pharmacists, and pharmacy staff worked together to coordinate diabetes treatment and management.
+These telehealth clinics were housed in the Food City Pharmacies in Vansant and Big Stone Gap, leveraging technology to provide remote chronic care services.

 -